ZAKYNTHOS Travel Review

 Volunteering opportunities with Earth, Sea & Sky are based around Gerakas on the South Eastern tip of the island.
 It is arguably the most beautiful area on the island.
-Nearby Daphni beach is well-worth a visit: this is another turtle nesting beach so, you need to make sure you’re off the beach by sunset.
+Nearby Daphni beach is well-worth a visit.
+This is another turtle nesting beach, so you need to make sure you’re off the beach by sunset.
 Keri Lake is also a scenic spot, although, confusingly, there is no longer a lake there.
 There is, however, a pretty pebble beach where you can take shade under the trees.
 There are a few tavernas and two scuba diving centres.

-Not far from Keri is the beautiful pebble beach of Marathias: off the beaten track and well-worth the walk down.
+Not far from Keri is the beautiful pebble beach of Marathias.
+It is off the beaten track and well-worth the walk down.
 The island also boasts one of the most photographed beaches in Greece – the Shipwreck beach – but be warned, there is usually a long queue out onto the viewing platform where you can photograph it.
 If you want to venture further afield on the island, then Agios Nickolaos on the North Eastern tip of the island offers a pretty traditional harbour and small beach.
 Further afield still, is the neighbouring island of Kefalonia, which you can visit by ferry.

 Places to avoid: